Last updated on September 4, 2025

 The theming in this deck is really tight, and I think it perfectly straddles the line between “simple to understand” and “effective at higher levels of play.”
 As someone who’s been wanting to build Gisa and Geralf, I’m considering picking this deck up just to get a jump start on it.

-While I really like this deck I could see it being potentially discouraging to play in the environment of Starter Commander decks specifically.
-It doesn’t have a lot of ways to deal with flying creatures and may have trouble against First Flight and Draconic Destruction.
+While I really like this deck it is potentially discouraging to play in the environment of Starter Commander decks specifically.
+It doesn’t have a lot of ways to deal with flying creatures and has trouble against First Flight and Draconic Destruction.
 But I still think it is fun enough that players won’t care.

 Magic: The Gathering Starter Commander Deck – Grave Danger (Blue-Black) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games